Jun 07 19

 But today, Dennis made his contribution on Kirkus’ Route, Clogwyn yr Oen, Moelwyns.
 Here you see a nice picture of Dennis at top of the origional Kirkus chimney pitch.
 Other participants were Terry, verteran (multi club) George Bintley and Tuesday activist, Bernie Prescott.

-15 Responses to “Dennis’ day on a Kirkus Route”
+17 thoughts on “Dennis’ day on a Kirkus Route”

 Leave a Reply